-★3 in 400-level ASTRO, GEOPH, MATH, MA PH, or PHYS course
+- ★6 in 400-level ASTRO, GEOPH, MATH, MA PH, or PHYS courses

-★12 approved Science options
+- ★6 in approved Science options

-★12 Arts options
+- ★6 in Arts options

-183.17.7 Specialization in Physics
+193.17.7 Specialization in Physics

-- (1) By the end of their programs, students must have taken ★18 of Arts options. - (2) Students must take ★27 from Pools A and B in addition to the specific PHYS courses listed as requirements. - Pool A: PHYS 362, 395; MA PH 343; all 400-level ASTRO, PHYS and MA PH - Pool B: BME 513, 564; all 300- and 400-level ASTRO, PHYS, MA PH, and GEOPH courses, unless otherwise indicated in the course descriptions, plus all 400-level MATH courses.
+- (1) By the end of their programs, students must have taken ★18 of Arts options. - (2) Students must take ★27 from Pools A and B in addition to the specific PHYS courses listed as requirements.

+- Pool A: PHYS 362, 395; MA PH 343; all 400-level ASTRO, PHYS and MA PH - Pool B: BME 513, 564; all 300- and 400-level ASTRO, PHYS, MA PH, and GEOPH courses, unless otherwise indicated in the course descriptions, plus all 400-level MATH courses.
 Specialization students may take 200-level courses from Science departments other than Physics and Mathematical and Statistical Sciences.
-With consent of the Department, other courses may be taken for credit. - (3) Students wishing to qualify for a Specialization degree must take a minimum of ★9 from Pool A. - (4) The courses listed below comprise a minimum program.
+With consent of the Department, other courses may be taken for credit. - (3) Students wishing to qualify for a Specialization degree must take a minimum of ★9 from Pool A - (4) The courses listed below comprise a minimum program.
 Students may, in consultation with the Department, select more advanced courses in place of those listed.
-A suitably enriched program can be used for admission to graduate work in Physics if satisfactory standing is obtained. - (5) Students who wish to enter a Department of Physics program, but do not have Mathematics 31, are advised to register in PHYS 124 and MATH 113 in the first term, and then take PHYS 146 and MATH 115 in the second term.
-A student who successfully completes PHYS 124 and 126, or PHYS 124 and 146, and who also completes MATH 113 (or 114 or equivalent) and MATH 115, may apply to transfer to an Honors or Specialization program in the Department of Physics, provided the GPA and course load requirements have also been met.
+A suitably enriched program can be used for admission to graduate work in Physics if satisfactory standing is obtained.